£20.50Add to basket

 Factory Design tellingly shows in what creative and surprising ways architects around the world approach factory design.
 When architectural stars...

 An illustrated history of the persuasive impact of model homes, appliances, and furniture in cold war propaganda Amid a display of sunshine-yellow...

 Post a Review

 You need to be logged in to post a review

 Customers Who Bought This Also Bought

-Manhood Factories: YMCA Architecture and the Making of Modern Urban Culture & BIM Demystified (2nd edition)
+Manhood Factories: YMCA Architecture and the Making of Modern Urban Culture & The Brits Who Built the Modern World

 Buy these items together.